Putin, Johnson, Merkel, other world leaders greet PM Modi on his 70th birthday | Politics

 Extending greetings to Prime Minister Modi, his Bhutanese counterpart Lotay Tshering expressed confidence that India will achieve greater transformation under his leadership.
 "Under your leadership, we are confident that India will continue to achieve even greater transformation," he said.

 "My dear friend @narendramodi, greetings on your birthday.
 I'm sure our Australia-India relations will reach new heights in the coming year.
 May you have a delightful birthday.
 See you soon!" he tweeted in Hindi and English.
-Prime Minister of Finland Sanna Marin, Turkmenistan President Gurbanguly Berdimuhamedow, Kazakhstan President Kassym-Jomart Tokayev, Uzbekistan President Shavkat Mirziyoyev, Bhutan's King Jigme Khesar, Portugal Prime Minister Antonio Costa and Luxembourg Prime Minister Xavier Bettel also extended birthday greetings to Prime Minister Modi.
+Modi thanked Morrison for the wishes and said, "As two vibrant democracies, India and Australia will continue to further strengthen their comprehensive strategic partnership."
+Prime Minister of Finland Sanna Marin, Turkmenistan President Gurbanguly Berdimuhamedow, Kazakhstan President Kassym-Jomart Tokayev, Uzbekistan President Shavkat Mirziyoyev, Bhutan's King Jigme Khesar, Portugal Prime Minister Antonio Costa and Luxembourg Prime Minister Xavier Bettel also extended birthday greetings to Modi.

+Afghanistan's former president Hamid Karzai, Mauritius Prime Minister Pravind Kumar Jugnauth, Prime Minister of Bulgaria Boyko Borissov and several other world leaders also extended greetings to him on the occasion.
+Envoys of several countries based in New Delhi, including Israeli envoy Ron Malka and Russian Ambassador to India Nikolay Kudashev, also wished Prime Minister Modi on his birthday.

 - READ MORE ON: